EuroLinux/raspberry-pi-build/packages/README.md

 1. Pull the submodule with userland and update it to the newest or desired version.
 2. Update raspberrypi-userland.spec (update version and commit information).
-3. `tar czvf userland.tar.gz userland/`
+3. `tar --exclude-vcs czvf userland.tar.gz userland/`
 4. Test build with the standard rpmbuild `rpmdev-wipetree && cp * ~/rpmbuild/SOURCES/ && rpmbuild -ba *.spec`
 5. Rebuild with the beast or mock stack.